 If you read my post about using scene cards to plan your manuscript, this will be easier.
 If not, it’s still simple enough to go through each scene and note which characters are present.
 If someone is already locked in conflict with someone else in that scene, you’re fine so long as it’s not a small problem with a rapid solution.
 If no one is in direct opposition, or you haven’t written the scene yet, consider who is there or could feasibly be present.
 It’s always best to use an established character, though in a pinch you can invent a waitress or bystander to do the job.
 Then, decide where they come into conflict with each other.
 This can be directly in response to another conflict source, such as the asteroid hurtling towards earth and the fact that there is only one spot left on the spaceship out of here.
 It could also be in the form of a micro conflict that leads or feeds into other problems, like cutting off someone honking at your character in traffic, only to realize they are the person your character is about to interview with.

-Interpersonal conflict is typically simple to find between characters.
-If not, this is a sign that your characters are not well developed enough to stand on their own.
-In new writers I’ve encountered, this is usually because a character only exists to validate the main character.
-For example, I once workshopped a piece where the main character had a little sister who had no other thoughts or motivations beyond supporting and complimenting her brother.
+Interpersonal conflict is often simple to generate between any two characters.
+If not, this is a sign that your characters are not well developed enough: in essensce, they don’t want anything distinctly enough to clash with the wants of another character.
+In new writers, this is usually because a character only exists to validate the main character or perform a minor function.
+For example, I once work-shopped a piece where the main character had a little sister who had no other thoughts or motivations beyond supporting and complimenting her brother.
 The harsh truth?
-She was completely worthless and super boring, even when she directly related to the plot.
+She was completely worthless and super boring, even when she was necessary to the plot.

 Go back and do a quick character sheet on these characters, even if you don’t intend to spend much time on them.
 Remember that each character thinks they’re the main character of their own story.
 Even if their involvement in this one is brief, make sure their attitude is still appropriate in the larger scheme of their non-existent narrative.